FMUG.AZ: MVC Jesse Warden Style Breezo

 Powerpoint used in Breezo

-6 Replies to “FMUG.AZ: MVC Jesse Warden Style Breezo”
+6 responses to “FMUG.AZ: MVC Jesse Warden Style Breezo”

 The ARP extensions you mentioned looked particularly interesting, I had already hacked my local copy to allow arguments to Commands, but yours is even better.
 Is there any chance of obtaining your modifications?
 I looked on the OSFlash ARP extensions page and couldn’t find anything.